- This version of Chrome is no longer supported is an error that might appear because of malware.

 On top of that, making the actual switch is far from being a burden.
 Once installed, Opera automatically prompts you to import whatever data you want to keep from Chrome.

-OperaTired of seeing the same error that states This version of Chrome is no longer supported?
+OperaTired of seeing Chrome errors very often?
 Download Opera and you’ll never have to deal with such issues!

 2. Scan for malware and PUPs

 - Open Windows Defender from the taskbar notification area.